Geelong Gallery Fundraising

 Turn the lights back on will see the installation of new state-of-the-art ERCO lighting systems in our Douglass and Richardson galleries.
 We initially set out to fulfil a target to upgrade only the Douglass Gallery and are delighted to be able to realise an additional gallery upgrade.
 Our new lighting systems will ensure we are ready for the presentation of RONE in Geelong in February 2021, support the ongoing preservation of our sensitive collection items, and allow you and our many visitors to see our permanent collection riches in the very best light.

-Thank you to our campaign supporters for their generous donations, we warmly appreciate each and every contribution.
+Thank you to our campaign supporters for their generous donations, we warmly appreciate each and every contribution from our donors (click here to view).
 We also thank a major private philanthropic donor, the Ruth Fagg Foundation Trust and the Colin Holden Charitable Trust for their philanthropic support.

-The installation of the new ERCO lighting will occur between September and November 2020.
+The installation of the new ERCO lighting will occur in early 2021.

 Geelong Gallery’s collection storage upgrade campaign has raised $25,338 through the support of 104 community donors during our 30-day Pozible campaign.